gluobe/infrastructure-2.0-workshop/Lab 6 - Route 53/README.md

 # **LAB 6 - Route 53** #

+## Start of Lab 6 ##
+You should have two Instances, both connected to a Load Balancer, DynamoDB and S3.

 ## Visual Interpretation ##
 Using the randomly generated ELB URL isn't too user friendly.
-That's why AWS' Route53 exists.
+That's why the AWS Route53 service exists.

 ![](../Images/Lab6.png?raw=true)